LLNL/apollo/HOWTO.md

 ---

 ### Storing and loading models
-Apollo can save trained models and load them to bootstrap tuned execution without exploration setting this env var:
+Apollo can save trained models and load them to bootstrap tuned execution without exploration by setting this env var:

 `APOLLO_STORE_MODELS=1`

-Apollo stores models in the current executing directory and will load those models when a tuning policy (DecisionTree, RandomForest, PolicyNet) is given the parameter `load` through `APOLLO_POLICY_MODEL` and the application executable is ran from the directory containing the previously stored model files.
+Apollo stores model files under the path `.apollo/models` in the current executing directory and will load those models when a tuning policy
+(DecisionTree, RandomForest, PolicyNet) is given the parameter `load` through `APOLLO_POLICY_MODEL` and the application executable is ran from the directory containing the previously stored model files.